-Since 1999, the Lambert Intermediate School has offered an advanced elective to it's 7th and 8th grade students.
-Webpage design class has been at the forefront of various types of technology for more than a decade.
-The class of 34 designs websites, participates in competitions, creates graphic designs and Flash animations, and also creates a variety of media including movies and music.
-The class competes at the annual Pennsylvania Middle School Regional COMputer Fair and each year, students have earned the right to continue on to the State level of competition by placing first at regionals.
+In 1999, the Lambert Intermediate School began offering an advanced elective to it's 7th and 8th grade students.
+Webpage design class was at the forefront of various types of technology for more than a decade.
+The class of 34 designed websites, participated in competitions, createsd graphic designs and Flash animations, and also created a variety of media including movies and music.
+Over the years the class has been updated and has spread out the types of media that are taught.

-The instructor for the class is Mr. Terry Toth who has taught computers in the district since 1993.
+The instructor for the class is Mr. Terry Toth who has taught computer technology classes in the district since 1993.
 He developed this course of study with then principal, Mrs. Baughman.
-Originally, students created and updated our school's website, but when the district whited webpage providers, students were no longer able to do the same job so they switched to creating more media for our school.
+Originally, students created and updated our school's website, but when the district switched webpage providers, students were no longer able to do the same job so they switched to creating more media for our school.
 Mr. Toth still frequently updates our school's web site with information about what goes on at school.
 This way the entire community gets to see the great things we do here at JTL, the student work is frequently demonstrated at public functions for our community.

 Pennsylvania school districts shall not discriminate in their educational programs, activities or employment practices based on race, color, national origin, sex, disability, age, religion, ancestry or any other legally protected classification.
 This policy is in accordance with state and federal laws, including Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, the Americans with Disabilities Act of 1990 and the Pennsylvania Human Relations Act.
 Information relative to special accommodation, grievance procedure, and the designated responsible official for compliance with Title VI, Title IX, and Section 504 may be obtained by contacting the Administration Office, East Stroudsburg Area School District, 50 Vine Street, East Stroudsburg, Pennsylvania 18301 or call (570) 424-8500.